Translate Global HR Policies and Procedures

 Legal Translation Services for Global Code of Conduct

-The final piece of this discussion must center on the need for good translation services.
+The final piece of this discussion must center on the need for legal translation services for the in-house counsel of multinational corporations.
 A well-written code of conduct or code of ethics is of no use to anyone if employees cannot understand it.
 So, in any effort to create a global code of conduct or ethics, the final step must be how to ensure that your employees abroad can read it.
 Of course, the best and most effective way to accomplish that is to obtain the services of a high-quality legal translation service.

 **This law translations blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.